PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 12:01:38
+Last updated: 2024-04-06 12:02:11
-Random Quote: Listen, you have a choice, okay?
-You can pay up now or bleed to death in court. - Saul Goodman
+Random Quote: And, you know, you just can't be mad at me for wanting you to be okay. - Rue Bennett